-Digital skimming is when a third party gains unauthorised access to your financial information through an ATM or EFTPOS terminal.
+A skimming attack is when a third party gains unauthorized access to your financial information through an ATM or EFTPOS terminal.
 The device used for skimming typically records the personal identification number (PIN) of the cardholder, and stores it on an attached microchip or magnetically on a strip of tape.
 The PIN can then be used later to withdraw money from the account at any ATM using the same PIN.

 The skimmer is hidden inside a fake fascia, sometimes in plain view – such as with some card readers masquerading as CCTV cameras – but often in places that are not obvious to passers-by.
 Fake screens are often used while legitimate ones are switched between genuine and counterfeit ones in a way that is almost undetectable.

 The PINs obtained are used to create fake cards, allowing criminals to access accounts and ATM machines under the guise of a cardholder in person.

 One method for skimming uses an oversize card reader snatched from a legitimate terminal with pincers or an adjustable spanner.
 The device may also be placed inside the mouth of a cash machine or nearby on the floor.
 Typically they can be found attached directly onto the faceplate of an ATM without any visible wiring into it (such as glue) where other devices have been previously attached.
 Another common spot would be on top of, or underneath the keypad below where there’s no camera watching.
 Surveillance cameras can also be used at ATMs to capture both the PIN and card being inserted, so that a thief can later copy it with a hidden camera or scanner.